dotamirhosein/amiraref.github.io/content/blog/dotfiles.md

 +++
 title = "Tracking dotfiles, What is it and Why ?" date = "2024-05-14"
-summary = "a beginner guide for keep and traking dotfiles" [taxonomies] tags = ["linux", "unix"]
+description = "a beginner guide for keep and traking dotfiles" [taxonomies] tags = ["linux", "unix"]
-# author = "Amir Aref"

 [extra]
 cover_image = "images/dotfiles.png"
+author = "Amir Hasan Aref Asl"
 +++

 # What are the dotfiles ?